RDS-1711/CPP-STL-2025/README.md

 - **clear()** : Clear elemenet and reset vector size to zero, but no effect on the capacity.
 - **resize()** : To modify the memory allocated to the vector.
 - **reserve()** : To reserve the capacity/Memory to the vector

+# Iterators
+- **Input iterator** : To read and progressing through elements.
+Modification of element is not permitted.
+- **Output iterator** : Direct reading of element is not supported.
+Its allow adding new element to back. direct reading is not supported.
+- **Forward iterator** : combine capability of Input and output iterator.